Color Calibration

 This monitor provides my “eyes” into the images, capable of seeing colors beyond what is typically available on the consumer monitors.

-To ensure I’m viewing the most accurate colors, I use the X-rite i1Studio color calibration system, which includes a spectrophotometer and software.
+When I was using the NEC monitor, I would use the X-rite i1Studio color calibration system, which included a spectrophotometer and software.

 Profiling The Printer